 Fees and penalties

 You can also get credit card loans if you want.
 While loan application, the issuer essentially loans you the amount which you will be able to repay at a later date while being charged a definite interest rate.
-Also, cardholders can avail pre-approved loans on credit cards within or over their credit limit.
+Also, cardholders can avail of pre-approved loans on credit cards within or over their credit limit.